mckinsey/vizro/vizro-ai/docs/pages/user-guides/customize-vizro-ai.md

     | API key           | `OPENAI_API_KEY`                      |
     | Base API URL      | `OPENAI_API_BASE`                     |

     To use OpenAI with Vizro-AI, you must have an account with paid-for credits available.
 None of the free accounts will suffice.
 You can check [all available OpenAI models including pricing on their website](https://platform.openai.com/docs/models).
 This will also explain which version the below string acronyms currently point to.
+Before usage, please review OpenAI's guidelines on risk mitigation to understand potential model limitations and best practices.
+    More details on responsible usage can be found on this [link](https://platform.openai.com/docs/models).

     - `gpt-4o-mini` **default**
     - `gpt-4-turbo`